Axtell/Axtell/README.md

  2. Replace `USERNAME` and `PASSWORD` with appropriate MySQL credentials
  3. Run `mysql -u MYSQL_USERNAME` and then in the prompt type `CREATE DATABASE ppcg;`
  4. Run `mysql -u MYSQL_USERNAME ppcg < ppcg.sql`
+ 4. Set `secret_skey` to some random string.
+It doesn't matter what it is as long as it is random.

 ### Run
 To run do: